yldio/yld.io/docs/blog-marketing.md

 ## To update the canonical link

+**N.B.
+The new blog post will be live ~5-10mins after publishing depending on how long it takes for the task to be triggered**

 - Go to the new blog post, at the top right there is a settings/cog icon, click here and then click `Edit story`

   ![edit post](./assets/edit.png)